cljung/did-samples/DidWebDomainProxy/README.md

 ### HTTP Methods

-Only HTTP GET is supported.
+Only HTTP GET and HEAD are supported.
 All paths are forwarded as is and there is no URL rewrite (other than changing the hostname).

-HTTP HEAD or OPTIONS could potentially be supported, but currently they are not.
 HTTP POST, PUT, PATCH and DELETE are not supported as they modify content on the remote webserver and that is beyond the scope of this simple app.

 ### Headers